johanthebiologist/macOS/README.md

     select txt
 end tell`

-I have it saved as README.app in /Applications, and invoke it with Alfred (speedier than Spotlight).
+I have it saved as README.app in /Applications, and invoke it with Alfred or Spotlight.